darcy95/run-in-sync/README.md

-These scripts are simple and easy to read, so modify them as you want and help youself to escape from the experiment slavery. ;) A step-by-step instruction may be added in this document in the future, but I can't promise.
+These scripts are simple and easy to read, so modify them as you want and help youself to escape from the experiment slavery. ;) A step-by-step instruction may be added in this document in the future.